7 Best PLM Software for Fashion Teams for 2026

 Most PLM systems charge extra or require custom setups to add basic project workflows.

-Onbrand includes a flexible project management layer with stages, tasks, approval flows, and calendars.
+Onbrand PLM features a flexible project management layer that includes stages, tasks, approval flows, and calendars.
 It’s built to match your team’s real process, not force you into someone else’s.

 Fast, Painless Onboarding

 Legacy tools can take 6-18 months to implement.
-Onbrand gets teams live in 2-4 weeks.
-It’s not just about the software, it’s the full experience.
+Onbrand PLM gets teams live in 2-4 weeks.
+It’s not just about the software.
+It’s the full experience.

 Brands get a fully configured system, a smooth onboarding, and support that helps.
 For fashion brands trying to cut development time, this makes a real difference in accelerating time to market.